nitinkc/nitinkc.github.io/_posts/developertools/2022-01-22-mac-settings.md

 tags: ['Developer tools','Macbook']
 ---

-# Necessasary UI Settings
+# Necessary UI Settings
 All the [commands can be located here.](https://github.com/nitinkc/SystemEnvironment/blob/master/mac/mac_defaults.sh)

 ### Show Full directory path on Finder:

-File path at the top of the tool bar on finder window
+File path at the top of the toolbar on finder window
 ```sh
 defaults write com.apple.finder _FXShowPosixPathInTitle -bool true; killall Finder
 ```
 Execute the command on terminal and the file path would appear like :-

 ![]({{ site.url }}/assets/images/filePath.png)

 ### Disable warning when changing file extensions: